 - 3.1 The IJB is constituted under s106 of the Local Government (Scotland) Act 1973 and as such must produce a set of Annual Accounts at the end of each year. - 3.2 In practice this involves three steps - To prepare and publish (on the IJB's website) a set of unaudited accounts before the end of June 2025.
 The IJB is required to approve these accounts for publication. - These accounts are then presented to the IJB's appointed Auditors (Audit Scotland) who undertake an audit of the IJB's Annual Accounts. - A final set of accounts is then prepared which reflect the appointed Auditors comments and include their own formal view on the accounts.
-This final set of accounts will be presented to the IJB's Audit and Risk Committee at its September meeting and then presented to the IJB for final approval before being published on the website.
+This final set of accounts will be presented to the

+IJB's Audit and Risk Committee at its September meeting and then presented to the IJB for final approval before being published on the website.

 - 3.3 The Annual Accounts contain a range of sections which are summarised below: - A description of what the IJB is and how it functions. - The Management Commentary provides a statement of the IJB's purpose and its performance against that purpose in the financial year together with a look ahead to the challenges facing the IJB in the next financial year. - The Annual Governance Statement prepared by the IJB's Chief Internal Auditor, this report highlights any governance improvements in the year.
-This report is presented separately at this meeting by the CIA for approval by the Audit and Risk Committee prior to inclusion in the Annual Accounts. - The appointed Auditors Report which is not available until they have completed their work. - A range of financial statements showing the financial position of the IJB for 2024/25. - 3.4 The Audit and Risk Committee is asked to approve the attached draft (unaudited) Annual Accounts, reflecting on the Management Commentary, the Annual Governance Statement and the Financial Statements.
+This report is presented separately at this meeting by the CIA for approval by the Audit and Risk Committee prior to inclusion in the Annual Accounts. - The appointed Auditors Report which is not available until they have completed their work. - A range of financial statements showing the financial position of the IJB for 2024/25. - 3.4 The Audit and Risk Committee has reviewed the draft (unaudited) Annual Accounts and recommended the IJB agree that they can be published on the website and presented the external auditors for audit.